- About us

 What if I have already lodged my application?

 The new fee will only apply to Partner visa applications lodged on, or after 1 January 2015.
-This increase will not affect you if you have lodged a valid application prior to 1 January 2015.
+This increase will not affect you if you lodged a valid application prior to 1 January 2015.

 Migration agents and tour operators submitting group applications with a single credit card payment covering all Visa Application Charges (VACs) in person, must provide details of all applications for which the credit card payment applies (ie list of applicants, visa type and fee amount for each applicant).